richardcsuwandi/eda-tool/README.md

 # Exploratory Data Analysis (EDA) Tool
- An data-driven app that provides various exploratory analysis and visualizations on the inputted data.
+ An exploratory analysis tool that provides various summaries and visualizations on the uploaded data.
  View this app in action [here](https://eda-tool.herokuapp.com/)

  ## Demos